supporting learning differences

 - Bridge Program

-"Double Dose" is a group of two or more students, formed by grade level who work with our reading specialist in order to further develop their decoding skills using Wilson Reading strategies.
+"Double Dose" is a group of two or more students formed by grade level, who work with a reading coach in order to further develop their reading skills using Wilson Reading strategies.

 NILD Educational Therapy

 Perimeter School recognizes that a child of average or above-average intelligence can still struggle with learning in the classroom due to auditory, visual, and spatial perceptual difficulties.
 We offer NILD Educational Therapy to address these issues.